yext/search-core/docs/answers-core.highlightedvalue.matchedsubstrings.md

 ## Remarks

-Offset indicates the index of the match, and the length indiates the number of characters of the match
+Offset indicates the index of the match, and the length indiates the number of characters of the match.